 Client agrees to an advance retainer deposit of $2500 paid with the execution of this agreement and further agrees to replenish the retainer with a $1500 payment when the retainer balance reaches or is less than $1000.

-Create a system for monitoring balances
+2. Create a system for monitoring retainer balances

 When to use evergreen retainers

-For example, a client may balk at paying a $20,000 retainer up front, an evergreen retainer with a minimum trust balance of $4,000 might be more manageable.
+For example, a client may balk at paying a $20,000 retainer upfront.
+But an evergreen retainer with a minimum trust balance of $4,000 might be more manageable.
 This way, your firm can keep its cash flow healthy without putting an extra strain on the client.

 Using evergreen retainers for smoother practice management